 - Difficulty focusing and paying attention.

-Creating an ongoing cycle of stress, those with tinnitus are more prone to experiencing depressive disorders and anxiety-related conditions.
-And like any physical or mental health condition, stress can trigger symptoms of tinnitus.
-For some people, tinnitus acts as their ‘barometer’ of stress, often worsening when faced with multiple stressors at once.
+Living in an ongoing cycle of stress, those with tinnitus are more prone to experiencing depressive disorders and anxiety-related conditions.

 Protecting Your Hearing